The leek is a sister plant to onion and garlic, and like those incredible nutrient-rich foods, leeks offer a whole host of health benefits.

-The list continues with leeks!
+The list of benefits continues with leeks.
 Research shows they can also:

-- Help your retinas see better in low light (because of the presence of vitamin A)
+- Help your retinas see better in low light, thanks to the presence of vitamin A

-- Protect your eye tissue from oxidative damage that can cause cataracts and age-related macular degeneration (as a source of lutein and zeaxanthin)
+- Protect your eye tissue from oxidative damage that can cause cataracts and age-related macular degeneration, due to its content of antioxidants like lutein and zeaxanthin

 - Keep your bones healthy by regulating blood flow, activating the protein osteocalcin and providing a good amount of calcium and magnesium